New Generation Currency Series: 2019–present: Post-NGC project changes and additions

 In September 2019, Benjamin Diokno, the current BSP governor, announced that the ₱5 coin, being confused for the ₱1 coin, will have a revised design, featuring a wave edge or scallop shape and enhanced security features.
 The ₱20 coin received its final designs in the same month and the two coins will be released for circulation in December 2019.
 The 5-piso coin will have a nonagonal shape.
 The 20-piso coin will be bimetallic.
 The 20-piso coin will be the second bimetallic coin in circulation after the 10-piso coin of the New Design/BSP series.

 In July 2020, the BSP released an improved version of the NGC series.
 In addition to the security features currently present for five denominations (excluding the P20 banknote), the new banknotes will have an updated security thread and design for all five denominations.
 The notes also have features for the benefit of the visually impaired.

 In 2021, the BSP announced that it will test run the issuance of polymer banknotes through a limited issuance of 1,000-peso bills during the first half of 2022, as part of a long-term study to move to polymer notes.
 The banknotes will be printed by Note Printing Australia (NPA), wholly owned subsidiary of the Reserve Bank of Australia (RBA) as result of a government-to-government (G2G) memorandum of understanding between the RBA and the BSP.

 In 2021, BSP silently approved the end of production of the 200-peso banknote due to low usage.

 In December 2022, BSP announced the new banknotes bearing the signatures of President Bongbong Marcos and BSP Governor Felipe Medalla.
-The 2020 BSP logo is now also used on 20, 50, 100, 500, and 1,000-piso (non-polymer version) bills which replaced the 2010 BSP logo that has been in use since the series' print run began on November 2010.
+The 2020 BSP logo is now also used on 20, 50, 100, 500, and 1,000-piso (non-polymer version) bills which replaced the 2010 logo that has been in use since March 2010 upon the announcement of the series' imminent start of print run and resulting release to the public from November to December 2010 where its early design closer to the final was previewed.